oliverSCZ/car-rental-frontend/README.md

 ## 🚀 Live Demo Link

-This project has been deployed with [Heroku](https://www.heroku.com/) and can be viewed [live here](https://prismatic-kringle-942d3e.netlify.app/).
+This project has been deployed and you can be viewed [live here](https://prismatic-kringle-942d3e.netlify.app/).

 <br>